NIFTy-PPL/J-UBIK/paper/paper.md

 # Summary
 Many advances in astronomy and astrophysics originate from accurate images of the sky emission across multiple wavelengths.
 This often requires reconstructing spatially and spectrally correlated signals detected from multiple instruments.
-To facilitate the high-fidelity imaging of these singals, we introduce the universal Bayesian imaging kit (UBIK).
+To facilitate the high-fidelity imaging of these signals, we introduce the universal Bayesian imaging kit (UBIK).
 Specifically, we present \texttt{J-UBIK}, a flexible and modular implementation leveraging the \texttt{JAX}-accelerated
 \texttt{NIFTy.re} [@Edenhofer:2024] software as its backend.
 \texttt{J-UBIK} streamlines the implementation of the key Bayesian inference components, providing for all the necessary steps of Bayesian imaging pipelines.